 A good rule of thumb is to limit fried foods to once a week.
 You can also experiment with using an air fryer at home.
 It makes satisfying and crunchy treats like sweet potato fries, chicken strips, and even crispy vegetables like Brussels spouts or “fried” green beans without the extra fat.

-4 Food Alternatives That Stabilize Insulin and Blood Sugar Levels
+4 Foods to Stabilize Insulin and Blood Sugar

 You can enjoy many foods that will help stabilize your insulin and blood sugar levels.
 These are foods we should all be eating more of anyway, so it’s a good idea to focus on them first.
 They are nutrient-dense and low in refined sugars.